balefr1/fileshare-app/README.md

 ---
 *Front End (React.js) is under Client directory,
-please note that build directory should not be committed, it's in this project so that it's ready to be run.
+please note that build directory should not be committed, it's in this project just so that it's ready to be run.
 In order to generate build dir (React app static files) cd into Client dir and run *npm run-script build*

 **make sure the AWS role in use is granted s3:PutObject,s3:GetObject on all bucket objects, this application is meant to run on Docker containers with access to AWS (via ECS task role)